timescale/docs/tutorials/OLD_grafana/setup-alerts.md

 *   VictorOps
 *   Webhooks

 Steps for integrating with all of these are similar to the steps you used for Slack (webhooks) and PagerDuty (API or Integration Key).

 ### Summary

-Complete your Grafana knowledge by following [all the TimescaleDB + Grafana tutorials][tutorial-grafana].
+Complete your Grafana knowledge by following all the TimescaleDB + Grafana tutorials.

-[install-grafana]: /tutorials/:currentVersion:/grafana/installation
 [install-timescale]: /getting-started/latest/
 [pagerduty-integration-key]: https://support.pagerduty.com/docs/services-and-integrations
 [slack-webhook-instructions]: https://slack.com/help/articles/115005265063-Incoming-Webhooks-for-Slack
-[tutorial-grafana]: /tutorials/:currentVersion:/grafana